ansuro/eHome/hardware/sming-base/README.md

 Base project for new devices. alpha state.

 Copy and rename.
 Edit your states in MyDevice.
-Add your SSID/PW to settings.g
+Add your SSID/PW to settings.h